 All recycled materials are derived only from industrial sources (not post-consumer) to ensure product quality and consistency.
-We do not use any fillers or foaming agents in our raw materials to retain the original mechanical and chemical properties of the polymer.
+No filler or foaming agents are used in the raw materials to retain the original mechanical and chemical properties of the polymer.
 Each batch of material is tested for contamination before use.
-All scrap generated during trimming and machining of our sheets is recycled back into black material pellets and re-used.
-We also collect scrap from our sheets for recycling from a number of our customers.
+All scrap generated during trimming and machining of the sheets are recycled back into black material pellets and re-used.
+Scrap is collected from the sheets for recycling from a number of customers.

-In our production process we control the sheet thickness by accurately measuring the weight of raw material in each mould, which results in sheet thickness tolerance of +/-5% of nominal thickness.
+In the production process, the sheet thickness is controlled by accurately measuring the weight of raw material in each mould, which results in sheet thickness tolerance of +/-5% of nominal thickness.
 Each sheet is checked for thickness and defects after manufacture.
-Each sheet is trimmed to size or cut into parts on our CNC routers.
+Each sheet is trimmed to size or cut into parts on CNC routers.
 CNC cutting tolerance is +/-0.5mm.

 PP is harder than HDPE and has better scratch resistance.
 PP is 20% more rigid than HDPE, but is also more brittle, easier to crack or break.
 PP has higher temperature resistance than HDPE (120 degrees Celsius vs 100 degrees Celsius).
 HDPE is about 20% more flexible than PP, but HDPE is almost unbreakable.
 HDPE is easier to machine and cut.
 HDPE has much better long term UV resistance.

-We make PP sheets only from recycled black and virgin natural materials.
-We make HDPE sheets from recycled black, recycled coloured, virgin black and virgin natural materials.
+PP sheets are made only from recycled black and virgin natural materials.
+HDPE sheets are made from recycled black, recycled coloured, virgin black and virgin natural materials.
 Black and coloured materials are UV stabilised for long term outdoor use.
 They are covered by a 15 year structural warranty.
 Natural materials are not UV stabilised and will break down outdoors over time.
 Recycled materials are not approved for food contact applications, but virgin materials are.

-We can make any custom colour subject to a minimum order of 1500kg of raw material.
+Any custom colour is subject to a minimum order of 1500kg of raw material.
 The price is the same as standard colours.
 Weight per sheet is on the price list, which you can use to work out the MOQ of sheets of a given thickness.
 Lead time for custom colours can be up to 6 weeks.
-We can also mix any combination of standard colours as per the attached photos.
+Any combination of standard colours can be mixed.

 If attaching sheets to a rigid structure, e.g. a frame or posts, the holes in the sheet must be oversized to allow for thermal expansion and contraction.
 As a guide, the holes must be 8mm larger than the screws or bolts used to attach a full 2.4×1.2m sheet.
 Countersunk screws cannot be used.
 Washers should be used to cover the oversized holes.
 The screw spacing will depend on the sheet thickness.
 For 7mm – 10mm we recommend every 300mm.
 For under 12mm-15mm we recommend every 400mm.
 For 19mm or thicker we recommend using a screw roughly every 600mm.